just-the-docs/just-the-docs/peopleops/EIGHTMETERS.md

 #### Entry Fields for Recording Time

 *  **Date:**
-    * Select the appropriate date in the first field.
+    * Select the date on which the work took place.
 *  **Hours Worked:**
     * Enter the time you spent on the project in this time period.
 Enter time in decimal format (1 hour and 30 mins should be entered as 1.5 hours).
-Unless you're reporting a specific, small deliverable, feel free to round to ~0.5 hour when estimating your time.
+Please do your best to accurately record or estimate time worked.
+It need not be perfect, but if you are concerenced about being accurate, please use Toggl or another tool to assist you.
 *  **Work Description:**
     * Describe the work in a few words that indicate specific progress and outcomes you worked on for most of that day, in a language clients will understand.
 Between 3 and 20 words is the right level of detail.
 If you're entering the same phrase every day, you're not being specific enough.
     * Never combine line items between projects.
 If you worked on 2 different codes (project slugs) during the day, they must be separate line items.